Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ## Testing
 ### Pre-Testing
-The purpose of this is to fix any issues, that I can do now, before meeting my mentor to see if there is anything needs to be improved on my website.
+The purpose of this was to fix any errors, that I can do now, before meeting my mentor to see if there is anything needs to be improved on my website.

 #### Code Validation
-**[W3C Markup Validation Service](https://validator.w3.org/)** is used to check any issues on html files.
+**[W3C Markup Validation Service](https://validator.w3.org/)** is used to check any errors on html files.

 <ins>[Three errors found on index.html](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/pre-test/pre-test-w3c-index-html.jpg)</ins>
 1. **"Stray end tag *i*":** There were two closing tabs of *i* for Font Awesome icon.
-Fixed the issue by removing one of the closing tags
+Fixed the errors by removing one of the closing tags
 2. Same as above in the different line
-3. **"*aria-describedby* attribute doesn't point to an element in the same document":** Fixed the issue by putting the id in the same element
+3. **"*aria-describedby* attribute doesn't point to an element in the same document":** Fixed the errors by putting the id in the same element

 **Note:**
 *These errors were on header and modal form that are being used on all the pages so I fixed these on all the pages before testing other pages*